-C10 Percent in top tenth of high school graduating class C10 Percent in top quarter of high school graduating class C10 Percent in top half of high school graduating class Top half + C10 Percent in bottom half of high school graduating class bottom half = 100% C10 Percent in bottom quarter of high school graduating class

-C10 Percent of total first-time, first-year ır (freshmen) stud ents who submitted l high school
+C10 Percent in top tenth of high school graduating class C10 Percent in top quarter of high school graduating class C10 Percent in top half of high school graduating class Top half + C10 Percent in bottom half of high school graduating class bottom half = 100% C10 Percent in bottom quarter of high school graduating class C10 Percent of total first-time, first-year (freshmen) students who submitted high school class rank:

-class rank:

-C11 Percentage of all enrolled, degree

-grade-point averages within each • • • ale).
-Report inforn nation only for
+C11 Percentage of all enrolled, degree grade-point averages within each

-those students from whom you co ol GPA.
-1
+those students from whom you collected high school GPA.

-Percent who had GPA of 3.75 and r
+C11 Percent who had GPA of 3.75 and

 Percent who had GPA between 3

-Percent who had GPA between 3 •

 Percent who had GPA between 3

+Percent who had GPA between 3

 Percent who had GPA between 2

-Percent who had GPA between 2 r
+Percent who had GPA between 2

-Percent who had GPA between 1 .0 and 1.99 r
+Percent who had GPA between 1

-C11 Percent who had GPA below 1.0
+Percent who had GPA below 1.0 .0 and 1.99

+CII 0.000/

-Totals should = 100% 0.00%
+1 Totals should = 100% 0.00%

-l r
+[A

 C12 Average high school GPA of all d st-time, first-year

 (freshman) students who submitte ed GPA:

-C12 Percent of total first-time, first-year ır (freshman) stud lents who
+C12 Percent of total first-time, first-yea ar (freshman) stud ents who

-submitted high school GPA: , , , , , , , , , , , , , , , , , , , ,

-3
+· · - submitted high school GPA: (

+Submitted high school of 7t.

 Admission Policies

-C12 Application Fee
+Application Fee

-C13 Application ree Yes No
+C13 Yes No

-Does your institution have an 163 INO
+C13 Does your institution have an X

-CIS application fee?
-X
+application fee? ^

 C13 Amount of application fee:

-C13 Amount of application ree.
-Yes No •
+C13 Yes No

-Can it be waived for applicants 103 140
+Can it be waived for applicants

-013 with financial need?
+with financial need?

-with interioral field:
+.

-C13 If you have an application fee and l an on-line applic ation ontion
+C13 If you have an application fee and d an on-line applica ation option.

-Same fee: arron into applio 1
+Same fee: 1

-010 Came 100.
+010 Same ice.

-C12 Free: -

-Reduced: 1
+C42 Free 1

-CIS Neduced.
+Free:

+C13 Reduced:]

-C13 Yes No •
+C13 Yes No

-Can on-line application fee be 163 140 ı.
+C13 Can on-line application fee be

-CIS waived for applicants with
+waived for applicants with

 financial need?

-inianolal need:

 C14 Application closing date

-C14 Application oldering date Yes No
+C14 Yes No

-Does your institution have an .
-00 140
+C14 Does your institution have an

-U .¬ application closing date? Х
+application closing date?
+X

-C14 Application closing date (fall): , , l
+C14 Application closing date (fall):

 Priority date: 1

-∵ . ¬
+• , •

 C15 Yes No

-Are first-time, first-year student s accepted for te erms other than .
-10
+Are first-time, first-year studen ts accepted for te erms other than

-٠.٠ the fall? canor man Χ
+• the fall? " X

+I